New Year's Eve

 Just what *is* the Osborne Family Spectacle of Lights and how did it start?

 Jennings Osborne, a Little Rock, Arkansas, businessman, began putting up lights nearly a decade ago, at the request of his young daughter.
-(Read our 2002 interview with Jennings Osborne HERE!)
+(Read our 2002 interview with the late Jennings Osborne HERE!)
 Each year, he added to the displays.
 When he ran out of room, Osborne bought the two houses on either side of his home so he could continue his creativity.
 Neighbors complained, however, and the Arkansas Supreme Court ruled in October 1994 that Osborne's house, when adorned with the 3 million lights, was a public nuisance.
 Although legally barred from causing a "spectacle", Osborne still lit the display three nights.
 He was found in contempt of court and fined $1,500.
 The court suspended a 10-day jail sentence, but ordered him to pay $7,000 in attorneys' fees.
 In 1995, the Walt Disney Company brought the Osborne Christmas lights to Walt Disney World!

 sounds very impressive -- what exactly does the display entail?